ietf-rats-wg/draft-ietf-rats-evidence-trans/draft-smith-rats-evidence-trans.md

 > > **copy**(e.`measurement-map`.`mval`, ECT.`element-list`.`element-map`.`element-claims`)

 {: cet-enum}
-* The signer of the envelope containing CE is copied to the ECT.`authority` field.
+* The signer of the envelope containing CE is copied to the ECT.`authority` field as described in {{sec-authority}.
 For example, a CE may be wrapped by an EAT token {{-eat}} or DICE certificate {{-dice-attest}}.
 The signer identity MUST be expressed using `$crypto-key-type-choice`.
 A profile or other arrangement is used to coordinate which `$crypto-key-type-choice` is used for both Evidence and Reference Values.